tsmatz/minecraft-rl-on-ray-cluster/Readme.md

 ## Prerequisites

-This example is the cluster version of [this repo](https://github.com/tsmatz/malmo-maze-sample), in which the agent will learn to solve the maze in Minecraft using frame pixels.
+In this example, I assume Ubuntu 18.04.<br>

-In this example, I assume Ubuntu 18.04.
 This example will require much resources for running workloads and I then recommend that you should use powerful machines.
 (Here I used Standard D3 v2 (4 vcpus, 14 GB memory) VM on Microsoft Azure.)

 Before running this example, please install and configure the required software as follows.